sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/accessing-csv-data/_index.md

 - Value separator (the default is comma)
 - Single-line comment start (the default is sharp)
 - Quotation mark enabling to use other special characters within a value (the default is double quotes)

+---

+## FAQ

+1. **Q:** How does `CsvDataSource` determine the data type of a column?
+   **A:** It parses the string representation of each cell using invariant culture settings.
+If the value matches the pattern of an `Int64`, `Double`, `Boolean`, or `DateTime`, the corresponding nullable type is assigned; otherwise the value remains a string.

+2. **Q:** Can I use the header row of a CSV file as field names in my template?
+   **A:** Yes.
+Set `CsvDataLoadOptions` constructor argument `hasHeaders` to `true`.
+The first row will be treated as column names, which you can reference directly in the template (e.g., `<<[Name]>>`).

+3. **Q:** How do I change the delimiter or comment character when loading a CSV file?
+   **A:** Create a `CsvDataLoadOptions` object and set its `Separator`, `CommentChar`, or `QuoteChar` properties, then pass the options to the `CsvDataSource` constructor.

+4. **Q:** My numeric values are being read as strings; what might be wrong?
+   **A:** Ensure the numbers are formatted using invariant culture (e.g., a dot as the decimal separator) and that no surrounding quotes or spaces prevent parsing.
+Also verify that `CsvDataLoadOptions` has not overridden the default parsing behavior.

+5. **Q:** Is it possible to process very large CSV files with `ReportingEngine`?
+   **A:** Yes. `CsvDataSource` streams data, so you can work with large files.
+However, keep memory usage in mind when performing extensive LINQ operations; consider processing data in smaller batches if needed.